gleanerio/archetype/networks/oceans/README.md

 [Deep Ocean Observing Stragety (DOOS)](https://www.deepoceanobserving.org/).

-Additionally, we'll delve into techniques for validating and analyzing this knowledge graph, framing these components as part of a conceptualized "implementation network" akin to the principles outlined in the GoFAIR approach.
+Additionally, we'll delve into techniques for validating and analyzing this knowledge graph, framing these components as part of a conceptualized "implementation network" akin to the principles outlined in the GoFAIR approach and developing data products based on the resources described in the knowledge graph.

 ### Implementation Network

-This approach is not an instance of a [FAIR Implementation Network](https://www.go-fair.org/implementation-networks/), however there are some similarities worth make the connection through.
+This approach is __not__ an instance of a [FAIR Implementation Network](https://www.go-fair.org/implementation-networks/), however, there are some similarities that make it worth raising the comparison.

-We have broken down the following image with the concept of three persona in the form of the _Publisher_, _Indexer_ and _User and Community_.
-More details on these can be found in the [Personas Section](../../personas/README.md).
+We have broken down the following image with the concept of three persona; _Publisher_, _Indexer_ and _User and Community_.
+These are described in More detail in the [Personas Section](../../personas/README.md).

 ![relations](../../docs/images/relations.png)

+The primary goal here is to highlight that this is a melding of social and tehcnical elements into a continuous workflow.
+The process helps to sustain engagement in and the sustainability of the system.

-### Ocean Infohub introduction
+### Ocean InfoHub & DeCODER

+As noted, this work is done in the context of Ocean InfoHub (OIH) and the NSF funded DeCODER work.
 You can find more information on Ocean InfoHub at the [overview page](https://oceaninfohub.org/project-overview/).
-A broad introduction to the concept can be seen in the following video as well.
+A short introduction to the concept can be seen in the following video.

 [![Ocean InfoHub Intro Video](https://img.youtube.com/vi/KrxeZrPg0u8/0.jpg)](https://www.youtube.com/watch?v=KrxeZrPg0u8)

 ## This talk as a Three Act Play

-I will frame this session along the classic three act play structure
+We will frame this session along the classic three act play structure.
+This will provide some easy framing of the various elements we will go over.

 ### Act I  Problem